Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Experiments

+\paragraph{Task prompt vector combinations are good initializations for zero-shot and few-shot learning.} We select two target tasks for {inference classification} (\textit{SciTail, SNLI}), {topic classification} (\textit{AG News, Yahoo Answers}), and {sentiment classification} (\textit{SST5, IMDB}) while keeping the same set of source tasks.
+We compare initialization with randomly initialized soft prompts, soft prompts trained on single and multiple source tasks (equivalent to SPoT \cite{vu-etal-2022-spot}), the multi-task ATTEMPT \cite{asai-etal-2022-attempt} method, and a combination of task prompt vectors of both of the source tasks.

+The 0-shot and 100-shot results (Table \ref{tab:zeroshots}) indicate that a combination of task prompt vectors can outperform initialization with a single-task source soft prompt on SciTail and IMDB, and the multi-task source soft prompt only for SciTail.
+The combination matches the SPoT baseline in cases like AG News, possibly because DBPedia and TREC together retain little TREC-specific information that could improve results.
+For SNLI, Yahoo Answers, and SST5 tasks, we can see that combinations of source task prompt vectors do almost match the results of the SPoT baseline.

-We can also see that the ATTEMPT method is significantly underperforming when using a smaller set of pre-trained source soft-prompts.
+ATTEMPT is also significantly underperforming when using a smaller set of pre-trained source soft prompts.
 Another observation is that ATTEMPT performs better on the AG News task.
-This may be caused by using the original implementation of ATTEMPT, where authors instead of using textual labels (i.e., "entailment", "not entailment") used textual numbers as labels (i.e., "0", "1"), which made the model to predict numbers instead of specific words (unlike in the other methods).
+This may be caused by using the original implementation of ATTEMPT, where the authors, instead of using textual labels (i.e., "entailment", "not entailment"), used textual numbers as labels (i.e., "0", "1"), which makes the model predict numbers instead of specific words.

-While matching the results of full multi-task soft-prompt transfer (SPoT) training initialization of prompt tuning using Task Prompt Vectors combinations also retains high task modularity, which means that we can add new tasks without the necessity of training.
-Only in the case of the IMDB task, the SPoT baseline fine-tuned on both datasets performs better, however, it requires the training process to be fully repeated for each new task, resulting in higher computational costs.
-Table \ref{tab:comp_methods} compares attributes beneficial for multi-task training for SPoT, ATTEMPT, and Task Prompt Vectors methods.
-We can see that the SPoT method has low multi-task modularity because we need to re-train the source soft-prompt every time we change the set of source tasks.
-ATTEMPT, while having sufficient task modularity, depends heavily on the quality and number of source soft-prompts.
-Task Prompt Vectors have both of these attributes and also retain sufficient multi-task performance.